3 Takeaways from the 2019 Maryland Construction Industry Survey

 Another contractor suggested a winning approach to retaining employees: “Work to create a culture where the employees want to work there and feel valued.”

-In the meantime, there are a slew of easy-to-implement employee retention strategies that you can put into place right now.
+In addition, there are a slew of easy-to-implement employee retention strategies can also help you build a positive culture.

 Material costs are cutting into revenues.